juliezard/HackTheBox/Boxes/Tier 0/Tier 0.md

   ![redeemer_nmap](https://github.com/juliezard/HackTheBox/blob/main/Boxes/Tier%200/images/redeemer_nmap.png?raw=true)

-**Redis** (REmote DIctionary Server) is an open-source advanced NoSQL key-value data store used as a database, cache, and message broker.
+***Redis** (REmote DIctionary Server) is an open-source advanced NoSQL key-value data store used as a database, cache, and message broker.
 The data is stored in a dictionary format having key-value pairs.
 It is typically used for short term storage of data that needs fast retrieval.
-Redis does backup data to hard drives to provide consistency.
+Redis does backup data to hard drives to provide consistency.*

-The command-line interface (CLI) is a powerful tool that gives you complete access to Redis’s data and its functionalities if you are developing a software or tool that needs to interact with it.
+*The command-line interface (CLI) is a powerful tool that gives you complete access to Redis’s data and its functionalities if you are developing a software or tool that needs to interact with it.*

-There are different types of databases and one among them is **Redis**, which is an **'in-memory' database**.
+*There are different types of databases and one among them is **Redis**, which is an **'in-memory' database**.
 In-memory databases are the ones that rely essentially on the primary memory for data storage (meaning that the database is managed in the RAM of the system); in contrast to databases that store data on the disk or
-SSDs
+SSDs.*

 - ```redis-cli -h {target_IP}```
   -  info returns information and statistics about the Redis server